 Protein is one of the three key macronutrients alongside fats and carbohydrates.
-“It is particularly important because it does most of the work in our cells, and is required for the structure and function of our tissues, organs, and glands,” says Dr. Bill Cole, DC, a cellular health specialist and functional medicine expert.
+“It is particularly important because it does most of the work in our cells, and is required for the structure and function of our tissues, organs, and glands,” says Bill Cole, DC, a cellular health specialist and functional medicine expert.
 “Protein is vital for building, repairing, and oxygenating the body as well as playing a key role in making enzymes that digest our food.
 It's also an important part of the production and regulation of our hormones.”

 The basic building blocks of proteins are amino acids.
 “There are 22 different amino acids, nine of which are known as essential amino acids.
-This means they must be consumed in the food we eat because they can’t be manufactured by the body.”
+This means they must be consumed in the food we eat because they can’t be manufactured by the body,” Dr. Cole says.

-How much protein do we actually need to avoid protein deficiency?
+How much protein do you need a day?